Almaz program: Excalibur Almaz

-The defunct private spaceflight company Excalibur Almaz bought the two partially completed Almaz-205 and Almaz-206 space station hulls from the Russian NPO Mashinostroyeniya (the former OKB-52) with the stated intention to outfit and launch them.
+The private spaceflight company Excalibur Almaz bought the two partially completed Almaz-205 and Almaz-206 space station hulls from the Russian NPO Mashinostroyeniya (the former OKB-52) with the stated intention to outfit and launch them.

 The Almaz-205 module is similar to the OPS-2 of the Salyut 3 station, while the Almaz-206 is closer to the OPS-3 of the Salyut 5 station.

 In addition, Excalibur Almaz acquired four VA return capsule hulls (derived from the TKS/VA spacecraft) and planned to outfit and launch them as well: one was planned to be used in support of space tourism while the other three capsules were reserved for scientific and commercial payloads.
 The needed development of propulsion systems for the VA capsule was reportedly delegated to an unnamed European organization as early as 2009.

-Excalibur Almaz as of January 2012 postponed its first launch to 2015 to be able to include more lucrative deep space capabilities like asteroid mining.
+Excalibur Almaz postponed its first launch to 2015 to be able to include more lucrative deep space capabilities like asteroid mining.
 However, in 2015 the company was reported to be in financial trouble, and it was not clear what happened to their spacecraft.

 Excalibur Almaz ceased operations in 2016 without ever launching a spacecraft.
 As of 2021 one of the two Almaz space station hulls formerly owned by Excalibur Almaz is on permanent display at the Isle of Man Motor Museum; the disposition of the other hull is unknown.